alissatroiano/The-Grim-Repo/README.md

 # Spooky Escape

 Spooky Escape is an online spooky story experience, that invites users to make logical decisions that will control their fate.
 Follow the prompts to escape this terrifying nightmare.
 A scary experience enhanced with animated images and audio clips.
 This game will be built using HTML, CSS, Bootstrap and JavaScript for [Code Institute's](https://codeinstitute.net/) October 2021 [Spookathon](https://hackathon.codeinstitute.net/hackathon/12/).
+This experience is meant for Desktop use only.

 ## UX